mervin-njy/upwork-proposal-fullstack/coding-challenge-3/README.md

   npm install -D prettier prettier-plugin-tailwindcss # automatic class sorting with Prettier
   ```

-  configurations and directives have been added manually - visit [tailwind](https://tailwindcss.com/docs/installation) documentation to see instructions
+  Configurations and directives have been added manually - visit [tailwind](https://tailwindcss.com/docs/guides/vite) documentation to see instructions, specifically for Vite.

 ## To run server